-The official state guest house Farmleigh in the Phoenix Park, Dublin opens public.
+The official state guest house Farmleigh in the Phoenix Park, Dublin opens to the public.

 The newly renovated Farmleigh House will be home to visiting dignitaries as well as offering tours to the public.
 Last week Farmleigh House hosted the Chinese Premier and this week it hosted members of the public.

 After renovations lasting two years the overall cost of the project has been put at £41 million.
 The estate will mainly be used to accommodate visiting dignitaries and host north-south meetings.